 There are countless ways to volunteer within the school district and several portals for getting involved.
 There are school PTO/PTA groups where parents volunteer to help with parties, events like the science fair, and with raising money to support activities for the children.
 The teachers may also directly offer opportunities for volunteering.
 Then there are booster groups and independent opportunities such as the parent-run Lego Club.
 Lastly, if you have an idea for an opportunity that will benefit the schools/students, please bring it to our attention and we will work with you on bringing it to fruition.

-- Find opportunities posted by the District, teaches, and administrators here: http://signup.com/go/sUfvcvN
+- BWSD Volunteer Hub: Find opportunities posted by the District, teachers, and administrators via our Signup.com volunteer portal

-- Watch for notices to come home from your child’s teacher(s).
+- Teacher Requests: Watch for notices to come home from your child’s teacher(s).

 - Clearances Overview-This document explains the different clearances needed and an overview of the clearance process.